Huge iPhone 14 leak lays bare many things we hoped wouldn’t happen

 Opinion: a sad day for the iPhone

-While there’s nothing shockingly new in 9to5Mac’s new leaks, the picture that’s being painted isn’t particularly exciting from a consumer standpoint.
+While there aren't any controversial changes to be found in the 9to5Mac leak, the picture being painted isn't particularly exciting from a consumer standpoint, either.

 The iPhone 14 mini could have been the culmination of two years of trying to get the smaller form factor right, so it’s hard to hear of another nail in that coffin (although I am a big fan of the notion of the iPhone 14 Max - it just makes sense).